jboss-developer/jboss-eap-quickstarts/helloworld-ws/README.md

 ### Access the OpenShift Application

-Now you will start to tail the log files of the server.
-To do this run the following command, remembering to replace the application name and login id.

-    rhc tail helloworldws

 Once the application is deployed, you can test the application by accessing the following URL either via a browser or using tools such as curl or wget.
 Be sure to replace the `YOUR_DOMAIN_NAME` in the URL with your OpenShift account domain name.

     http://helloworldws-YOUR_DOMAIN_NAME.rhcloud.com/jboss-helloworld-ws/HelloWorldService?wsdl